Wildlife Biologist

 Kier Mitchel E. Pitogo (he/him/his)

-Wildlife biologist from the southern Philippine island of Mindanao, with experience operating within the science-policy interface on a sub-national scale.
-Specialized in collecting and analyzing biodiversity data to inform and implement conservation strategies.
-Experienced in navigating complex policies governing biodiversity and resource management, while considering the multifaceted socio-cultural dynamics and diverse conservation values of the region.
+Wildlife biologist from the southern Philippine island of Mindanao, with experience working in biodiversity management.
+Experienced in collecting and analyzing biodiversity data to inform and implement conservation strategies, navigating complex policies governing biodiversity and resource management, and dealing with socio-cultural dynamics in the southern Mindanao region.

 Transitioning my focus towards scientific research, I pursued a Ph.D. at the Department of Ecology and Evolutionary Biology, University of Kansas, under the guidance of Rafe Brown (started in Spring 2023).
-My research will delve into the within-island drivers—such as mountains and other topographically complex regions—that drive amphibian diversification in the Philippines.
+My research will delve into the within-island drivers of amphibian diversification in the Philippines, such as mountains and other topographically complex areas.
 Through this exploration, I aim to leverage the findings, alongside broader concepts from evolutionary biology, to inform concrete conservation actions and contribute to the advancement of biodiversity science and conservation practices in the Philippines.
 Check my profile for more information.

 Research Interests: Philippine biodiversity, conservation science, community ecology, herpetology, evolutionary biology